Tips for Staying Calm in High-Stress Work Environments

 Any tips on how to stay calm in high-stress situations?
 We asked Alexandrea Bearzot, registered nurse (RN) and wellness lead for nurses in the emergency department (ER) at Toronto’s Michael Garron Hospital, to tackle this one: I think managing stress in the workplace comes down to two factors that are equally important: the things you do in the workplace and things you do outside of the workplace.
-One of the most important things that helps me in the workplace is the support of my colleague
+One of the most important things that helps me in the workplace is the support of my colleagues.
+I know if I’m overwhelmed or stressed or unsure about something, I can always talk to a colleague and know that it’s okay.
+Even the most experienced doctors, the most experienced nurses, they’ll ask for hel

 Canada Headlines